Connie Smith: 1964–1967: "Once a Day" and peak success

-After signing Smith to RCA, Chet Atkins found himself too busy with other artists.
-Instead he enlisted Bob Ferguson to act as Smith's producer.
+After signing Smith to RCA, Atkins found himself too busy with other artists.
+Instead, he enlisted Bob Ferguson to act as Smith's producer.
 The pair developed a close professional relationship and Ferguson remained her producer until she departed from RCA.
 "I couldn't have asked for a better person to work with.
-He is one of the finest men I've ever know," Smith later said.
+He is one of the finest men I've ever known," Smith later said.
 Smith's first session took place on July 16, 1964, where she recorded four songs.
 Three of these tracks were written by Bill Anderson, who agreed to write material for Smith.
 Two days later, Smith made her debut on the Grand Ole Opry.
 One of the four songs recorded on July 16 was "Once a Day", which was chosen to be Smith's debut single.
-"Once a Day" was released in August 1964 and reached number one on the Billboard Magazine Hot Country Singles chart on November 28.
-It remained at the number one position for eight weeks between late 1964 and early 1965.
+"Once a Day" was released in August 1964 and reached number one on the Billboard Hot Country Singles chart on November 28.
+It remained at the number-one position for eight weeks in late 1964 and early 1965.
 "Once a Day" became the first debut single by a female country artist to reach number one.
-For nearly 50 years the single held the record for the most weeks spent at number one on the Billboard country chart by a female artist.
+For nearly 50 years, the single held the record for the most weeks spent at number one on the Billboard country chart by a female artist.

 Smith started performing more regularly with "Once a Day"'s success.
 Bill Anderson briefly served as her manager, but was replaced by Charlie Lamb.
-Smith made her first network television appearance in October 1964 on ABC's The Jimmy Dean Show.
-In March 1965, RCA Victor released her self-titled debut album It also reached the number one spot, spending a total of seven weeks at the top of the Billboard Top Country Albums chart.
-Dan Cooper of Allmusic gave the disc a positive reception and described Smith as "a down-home Streisand fronting The Lennon Sisters."
+Smith made her first network-television appearance in October 1964 on ABC's The Jimmy Dean Show.
+In March 1965, RCA Victor released her self-titled debut album It also reached the number-one spot, spending a total of seven weeks at the top of the Billboard Top Country Albums chart.
+Dan Cooper of Allmusic gave the disc a positive reception and described Smith as "a down-home Streisand fronting the Lennon Sisters."

 Bill Anderson fulfilled his promise to RCA Victor and continued writing Smith's next single releases.
 Producer Bob Ferguson and steel guitar player Weldon Myrick created a "high" and "punchy" production that Ferguson thought would sound pleasing on car radios.
 "I thought it was an awfully thin sound, but it wound up being very popular," Myrick recalled.
-In 1965, RCA issued Smith's follow-up single penned by Anderson titled "Then and Only Then", which reached number four on the Billboard country songs chart.
-It was followed by another Anderson-penned top ten single called "I Can't Remember".
-In October 1965, the latter song appeared on Smith's second studio album, Cute 'n' Country.
+In 1965, RCA issued Smith's follow-up single written by Anderson titled "Then and Only Then", which reached number four on the Billboard country songs chart.
+It was followed by another Anderson-written top 10 single titled "I Can't Remember".
+In October 1965, the latter song appeared on Cute 'n' Country, Smith's second studio album.
 Although she disliked the name of the LP, it became her second disc to top the Billboard country albums chart.
-She had further top five Billboard country singles through early 1966 with Anderson's "Nobody But a Fool (Would Love You)" and Priscilla Mitchell's "If I Talk to Him".
-In 1965, Smith also became a member of the Grand Ole Opry radio show.
+She had additional top-five Billboard country singles through early 1966 with Anderson's "Nobody But a Fool (Would Love You)" and Priscilla Mitchell's "If I Talk to Him".
+In 1965, Smith became a member of the Grand Ole Opry.